 Packaging Waste – A Throw Away Society Tossing Earth Out of Orbit!

-Ever wonder how much the packaging waste in the products you buy really costs?
-The amount of materials that we throw away is unconscionable.
+Ever wonder how much packaging waste materials cost buyers?
+The amount of materials that humans throw away is unconscionable.

 There are plastic shrink wraps, wires, clamshells, styrofoam shells, packaging popcorn, boxes, tape and many other materials that companies use to keep their products safe.
 The question is have they gone too far?